ggebbie/TMI.jl/README.md

                         fixed d_all to properly divide Atlantic/Pacific and put White Sea into Arctic.\
 Version 7, Sept.
 2016, major improvements to transient run: 2 types of initial conditions and boundary conditions.\
 Version 8, Jan.
 2021, bug fixes, especially those found by Elaine McDonagh

+# References

+Gebbie, G., and P. Huybers:  "Total matrix intercomparison: A method for resolving the geometry of water mass pathways", J. Phys.
+Oceanogr., 40(8), doi:10.1175/2010JPO4272.1, 1710-1728, 2010.

+Gebbie, G., and P. Huybers.
+"How is the ocean filled?", Geophys.
+Res.
+Lett., 38, L06604, doi:10.1029/2011GL046769, 2011

+Gebbie, G., and P. Huybers, "The mean age of ocean waters inferred from radiocarbon observations", 2012, JPO.

+Gebbie, G., "How much did Glacial North Atlantic Water shoal?", 2014, Paleoceanography.